edumgt/AWS-Solutions-Architect-Associate/AWS Storage services portfolio/README.md

     - Store the files you exchange as objects in your Amazon S3 bucket or Amazon EFS file system so that you can extract business insights faster.
     - you pay for only the protocols you have enabled for access to your endpoint and the amount of data transferred over each of these protocols.
     ![dataTransfer_infraestructure](/img/dataTransfer_infraestructure.png)
 - AWS DataSync: Migrate active datasets to AWS.
 Archive data to free up on-premises storage capacity.
 Replicate data to AWS for business continuity.
-Transfer data to the cloud for analysis and processing
+Transfer data to the cloud for analysis and processing.
+You can use DataSync to speed up your critical hybrid workflows.
+Features
+    - DataSync provides built-in security capabilities, such as encryption of data in transit and data integrity verification in transit and at rest.
+    - Network optimizations performed by DataSync include incremental transfers, in-line compression, and sparse file detection.
+    - You can use the scheduler to periodically run a data transfer task
+    - DataSync works natively with AWS security, monitoring, and audit services to make data movement simpler.
+    - you pay for only the amount of data that you copy: network, managed cloud infraestructure, data validation, and automation capabilities.
 - AWS Snow Family: Offline data transfers because there’s lack of consistent network connectivity.
 - AWS Application Migration Service: highly automated lift-and-shift (rehost) solution.